 There’s a short story by Madeleine Thien called “A Map of the City.”
-In that story the narrator talks about a furniture shop her father owned when she was growing up.
-She loved going there so much she used to pretend to be sick in order to stay home from school and be taken to the store instead.
-She would lounge on a plastic lawn chair in a doorless storage closet with a little curtain pulled closed for privacy.
+The narrator in that story remembers a furniture shop her father owned when she was growing up.
+She loved going there so much she used to pretend to be sick in order to get out of school and be taken to the store instead.
+There she would lounge on a plastic lawn chair in a doorless storage closet with a little curtain pulled closed for privacy.
 During one of those times a customer stumbles upon her:

 “Jesus Christ,” the man said, stepping backward, his hand dropping the curtain… The man stared at me, aghast.

-In fact, a similar scene occurs when Mädchen’s mother goes to the dry cleaners and spots a little Asian girl, sitting up on a high shelf, fiddling with a rubik’s cube.
+Earthling by German artist and illustrator Aisha Franz is filled with wonderful little moments like this.
+In fact, a scene very similar to Thien’s occurs when one of the three protagonists, Mädchen’s mother, goes to the dry cleaners and spots a little Asian girl, sitting up on a high shelf, fiddling with a rubik’s cube.

-Mädchen’s mother and the child stare at one another for a moment before the clothes arrive.
-The scene lasts no more than a few panels.
-The encounter is brief.
-Random.
-Quiet.
-Highly awkward.
+Mädchen’s mother and the child stare at one another until the clothes arrive.
+The encounter lasts no more than a few panels.
+The scene is brief, random, quiet and highly awkward.
 But also kind of perfect.
-That’s how it feels anyway.
-And not just that scene, the book in general.
+And it’s not just that scene; it’s the book in general.

 When it comes to Earthling things don’t quite fit together.
 Of course, that’s part of the general theme—the strange alienness of adolescence.
 But the story isn’t just about young Mädchen; it’s about her mother and older sister too.
 They’re all kind of a mess.
 And they look it too, especially given Franz’s smudgy aesthetic (which can take some getting used to).